ilanschnell/mastermind/README.md

 This guess `g` will result in the minimum elements `S` remaining, in the next step, *regardless* of what the response actually is.
+As we pick the guess from all possible codes (and not just `S`), we may (and often do) pick a guess which cannot be a solution.
+However, we do this in order to minimize the worst response such that `S` is smallest in the next iteration.

 This can be regarded as an example of the Minimax decision rule, as we minimize the maximum (worst possible case depending on the (yet unknown) response).